 After you get your system connected and calibrated, the final thing you want to do is listen to it…and tweak.
-Every room is different and half the fun is listening to what your system sounds like and figuring out if there are ways to improve it with the tools you have on-hand (your ears and perhaps a trusty SPL meter).
+Every room is different and half the fun is listening to what your system sounds like and figuring out if there are ways to improve it with the tools you have on hand (your ears and perhaps a trusty SPL meter or maybe an app).

 Then go listen some more because…well, why not?